 It’s part of a five-year offensive that will see Volvo launch a fully electric car every year as it seeks to make all-electric cars account for half of its global sales by 2025, with the rest hybrids.
 Recharge will be the overarching name for all chargeable Volvos with a fully electric and plug-in hybrid powertrain.

-Facing a growing list of competitors that includes the Tesla Model X, Jaguar I-PACE, Audi e-tron and Mercedes-Benz EQC, the new Volvo XC40 Recharge is said to deliver more than 400 horsepower and offer an EPA-estimated range of over 320 kilometres.
+Facing a growing list of competitors that includes the Tesla Model X, Jaguar I-PACE, Audi e-tron and Mercedes-Benz EQC, the new Volvo XC40 Recharge is said to deliver more than 400 horsepower and offer an EPA-estimated range of 335 kilometres.
 The battery charges to 80 percent of its capacity in 40 minutes using a fast-charging system.

 It’s the first Volvo model to feature the brand new infotainment system powered by Google’s Android operating system.
 The latter is fully integrated with Volvo On Call, the company’s digital connected services platform.